 Weaving in the yarn ends in crochet means hiding all the yarn tails left after your crochet project is complete.
 This is the cherry on the top and dot above the i.

+Weaving in the ends is basically how to end crochet project.
 Without the ends weaved in and hidden the project will look messy and unfinished.
 The process also referred to us hiding the ends or hiding the tails.

 What do you need to weave in the ends?